WowWeeLabs/MiP-BLE-Protocol/MiP-with-UART.md

 **Python Example**

-Thanks to @rjelbert for the sample code.
+Thanks to [rjelbert](https://github.com/rjelbert) for the sample code.

 ```python